Public Arts Initiatives

 100 Years of Arshile Gorky

-The Watertown Public Arts and Culture Committee (PACC) is collaborating with the Massachusetts Department of Conservation and Recreation (DCR) to commission a mural along the Watertown-Cambridge Greenway that commemorates the life and work of Arshile Gorky, who, notably, forged the birth of Abstract Expressionism in the United States.
-The mural is an extension of a larger project by a Watertown working group to memorialize Gorky’s time in Watertown, MA, and his contribution to modern art, led jointly by resident Jack Dargon and the Public Arts and Culture Committee with support from The Armenian Museum of America, Mosesian Center for the Arts, and the Historical Society of Watertown.
-The full commemoration efforts are supported by the Arshile Gorky Foundation, Mount Auburn Cemetery, the Watertown Community Foundation, the Watertown Cultural Council, and private funders.
+The Watertown Public Arts and Culture Committee collaborated with the Massachusetts Department of Conservation and Recreation to commission a mural along the Watertown-Cambridge Greenway which commemorates the life and work of Arshile Gorky.
+The mural is part of a larger project to memorialize Gorky, led jointly by resident Jack Dargon and the Public Arts and Culture Committee with support from The Armenian Museum of America, Mosesian Center for the Arts, the Historical Society of Watertown, the Arshile Gorky Foundation, Mount Auburn Cemetery, the Watertown Community Foundation, the Watertown Cultural Council, and private funders.

 YardArt Watertown (external link)